EDUCBA

 The following are the most common types of fixed-rate mortgage loans:

 1. 30-year fixed rate mortgage: It is the most popular choice for mortgagors as the long tenure of the loan means that the periodic payments are relatively low, even with a slightly higher interest rate.
-However, the mortgagors can save more on interest expenses by opting for a shorter-term loan.
+However, the mortgagors can save more on interest expenses using a shorter-term loan.

 2. 15-year fixed rate mortgage: The borrowers who opt for a 15-year fixed rate mortgage can save quite a bit of money on interest.
 The savings happen for two reasons – 15-year mortgages are typically available at lower interest rates than 30-year mortgages, and the shorter amortization period results in lower interest payouts.
 The second point holds good even when the interest rates are the same on both 15-year and 30-year mortgages.